September 10, 2018, Monday, home to Gridley, CA via I-5, CA99: 121 miles

 Allen and Nancy’s gorgeous backyard and entertainment area.
 It is a beautiful place to hold a gathering of the clan.

-We continued visiting on the patio after dinner for a spell, and after a while I headed to the very comfortable basement “apartment” for a piping hot and long and glorious and wasteful shower. ahhhhhh.
+We continued visiting on the patio after dinner for a spell, and a bit later I headed to the very comfortable basement “apartment” for a piping hot and long and glorious and wasteful shower. ahhhhhh.
 It was a real pleasure after several days of taking fast and efficient RV showers and I made the most of it!

 I then headed to the coach for the night, and my dear Wifey would, as always during these visits, spend her nights in a guest bedroom in the house as she finds that more comfortable.
 Choice is good!

-I watched more of the The Century: America’s Time documentary online and stayed up ’til midnight – something unheard of for me!
+I watched more of the The Century: America’s Time documentary online and stayed up ’til midnight – something unheard of for me – but of course that was 2300 home time!

 Day 6, Saturday, parked for the weekend: no highways and no miles